EshaanAgg/web/src/content/blog/placements/oa_3.md

    <details>
    <summary>Solution</summary>

    We would iterate from right to left, and maintain a mask to find the occurence of $11$ in the digit.
-As soon we find the same, we increment the prefix by $1$ and replace the suffix of the number with $0000 \codts$ bits.
+As soon we find the same, we increment the prefix by $1$ and replace the suffix of the number with $0000 \cdots$ bits.

    ```cpp
    int main()